-Once the RV is stabilized, continue setting up the RV by connecting to the site facilities, extending the slideouts, etc., according to your personal preferences and needs.
-There is no particular order to set up procedures.
+Once the RV is stabilized, continue setting up the RV.
+Connect to the site facilities, extend the slideouts & awning, etc. There is no particular order to these set up procedures.
 With practice you will find the order that is the most efficient for your needs.